mia-platform/documentation/docs/info/supported_browser.md

 * Other deprecated Browsers.

 :::info
-Mia Platform suggests you to keep your Browser always updated to the last version released.
+Mia-Platform suggests you to keep your Browser always updated to the last version released.
 :::